-Sets the maximum size of UDP responses that will be sent to queries without a valid server COOKIE.
-A value below 128 will be silently raised to 128.
+This sets the maximum size of UDP responses that are sent to queries without a valid server COOKIE.
+A value below 128 is silently raised to 128.
 The default value is 4096, but the max-udp-size option may further limit the response size.